, ,

 This beautiful beefsteak tomato is one of our favourite finds.

-The Mansfield Tree Tomato has uniquely coloured fruit – we would describe the tomatoes as rosy-pink to crimson-pink beefsteaks (see images showing a range of pink-to-crimson-pink fruit).
-The tomatoes weigh about 150 g (5 oz) and have a good mild sweetness.
+The Tomato: The Mansfield Tree Tomato has uniquely coloured fruit – we would describe its colour as rosy-pink to crimson-pink (see images showing a range of colours).
+The tomatoes weigh about 150g (5 oz) and have a good mild sweetness.
 This is a tall healthy plant that can get up to 7 feet in height and has very good production.

 But wait there’s more – lots more!
 This is a very long-lost tomato with an amazing story.

-We also think it is the original (and infamous) ‘Giant Tree’ tomato.
+We also think it is the original ‘Giant Tree’ tomato.

 New tomatoes seem to be the rage with seedsmen in the United States, each one trying to outdo the other by introducing new seeds.
 I have always made it a point to test new varieties of tomatoes as they are brought out and am careful to note the merits of each one separately.
 Last spring I heard of a new tomato in Wisconsin which was claimed to be a ‘Tree Tomato’, and which would grow ten feet high and produce larger tomatoes than any other variety in cultivation.
 I at once made an investigation, and the originator made claims which I could hardly believe, but I knew if they would produce tomatoes as he said, they certainly were the greatest tomatoes in cultivation.
 I was determined to give them a trial on my grounds, and at quite an expense I procured a supply of the plants direct from Mr Mansfield, the originator.
 They arrived late in May with tops somewhat broken, but I set them all out just to see what they would do.